Build step

 - v1.1

-Build an image and automatically push to the registry with name my-registry
+Automatically push to registry with name my-registry

 codefresh.yml